Dosugamea/CFS/README.md

 # Requirements

-* PHP 7.0 stable
+* PHP 7.0 or higher (we always use latest stable version to develop)
-* Maria DB 10.6 or higher / Mysql 5.7 or higher , both must including with InnoDB and MyISAM
+* Maria DB 10.6 or higher / Mysql 5.7 or higher, both must including with InnoDB and MyISAM
 * Curl, OpenSSL, PDO_mysql and PDO_sqlite3 module
 * Enable exec function for git pull